ironhack-datalabs/mad-oct-2018/module-1/pipelines-project/your-code/README.md

 # Pipelines Project October 29, 2018
 ____
 ## Introduction
 Today is the Day of days.
 We face the uncertainty of being eated by a **shark** on every corner of out planet.
 Sharks are evil creatures that plans the dommination of our world.
 Do you remember DOOM Meat Balls throwing fire projectiles?
-Sharks are worse than this case, even more $&!*^!% than Dolphins.<br>
+Sharks are worse than this case, even more $&!*^!% than Dolphins.<br><br>
-The main purpouse of this pipeline is to warn you about the Areas of a selected country that you want to visit and practice surf.<br>
+The main purpouse of this pipeline is to warn you about the Areas of a selected country that you want to visit and practice surf.<br><br>
-With this ojective in mind, we will use as Dataset one of [Global_Shark_Attacks](https://www.kaggle.com/teajay/global-shark-attacks) from **Kaggle database**.<br>
+With this ojective in mind, we will use as Dataset one of [Global_Shark_Attacks](https://www.kaggle.com/teajay/global-shark-attacks) from **Kaggle database**.<br><br>
 Finally we will deliver you an overview of which area you should not visit.<br>

 ___